System of differential equations: Overdetermination of systems of differential equations

 See also: Cauchy problem and Ehrenpreis's fundamental principle.

 Nonlinear system of differential equations

+A system is considered nonlinear when one or more of the governing equations in the system is nonlinear, often leading to complex behavior, and are occasionally harder to predict.
+Fewer established techniques to find generalized solutions and prove smoothness for nonlinear systems of differential equations.
+Their computation often consists of linearization and/or numerical methods such as the Runge-Kutta methods.

-Perhaps the most famous example of a nonlinear system of differential equations is the Navier–Stokes equations.
-Unlike the linear case, the existence of a solution of a nonlinear system is a difficult problem (cf. Navier–Stokes existence and smoothness.)
+Perhaps the most famous example of a nonlinear system of differential equations is the Navier–Stokes equations, used to model fluid dynamics and air flow.
+Unlike the linear case, the existence of a solution of a nonlinear system is a difficult problem and is considered one of the greatest unsolved problems in physics. (cf. Navier–Stokes existence and smoothness.)

-Other examples of nonlinear systems of differential equations include the Lotka–Volterra equations.
+Other examples of nonlinear systems of differential equations include the Lotka–Volterra equations, which are used to predict predator and prey populations over time, and the Lorenz system, a forecasting model that was used to demonstrate chaos theory.

 Differential system

 A differential system is a means of studying a system of partial differential equations using geometric ideas such as differential forms and vector fields.

 For example, the compatibility conditions of an overdetermined system of differential equations can be succinctly stated in terms of differential forms (i.e., for a form to be exact, it needs to be closed).
 See integrability conditions for differential systems for more.